- Home

 Broker vs. Self-Filing

 Self-filing is technically straightforward – you need an ACE Portal importer account, an ES-003 report, and a one-column CSV.
+The Pre-CAPE Audit tool audits your entries for errors before you file and generates the CAPE-ready CSV automatically — so you can skip the manual Excel step and catch problems before they become permanent.
 If you're comfortable with ACE Portal and have your data ready, there's no technical reason you can't file yourself.

-Using a broker makes sense if you don't have ACE access, have a large volume of entries, or want someone to handle the pre-filtering.
+Using a broker makes sense if you don't have ACE access, have a large volume of entries, or need an audit completed before filing.
 A broker can file a single Declaration on behalf of multiple importers – up to 9,999 entries across different IORs in one file.

-Market rates for CAPE filing from broker forums as of April 2026: approximately $100 per entry, $1,500 flat fee for smaller accounts, or 3–6% of the refund amount as a success fee.
+Market rates for CAPE filing from broker forums as of April 2026: approximately $150–$200 per entry, flat fees from $1,500 for smaller accounts, or 3–6% of the refund amount as a success fee.
 If a broker is quoting you more than 6%, compare against other options before committing.

 Frequently Asked Questions